sksoumik/programming_notes/README.md

   git lfs track "myfolder/**"
   ```

-# Microsoft -vs- Google

-Microsoft is an enterprise software company driven by **license revenue**, while Google is a consumer Internet company driven by **advertising revenue**.

 # Enterprise software vs Consumer software

 Enterprise software is just another term for business software.
 This is software that is **sold to (or targeted at) companies, not to individuals.** So, all the software which you use on a general basis like Windows or **Google or Quora is consumer software.**